-- Share layers and maps from ArcGIS Maps for Office.
+- Share layers and maps from ArcGIS for Office.

-- Create maps by adding CSV files and shapefiles from local machines to Map Viewer.
+- Create maps by adding .csv files and shapefiles from local machines to Map Viewer Classic.

-- Perform analysis or big data analytics in Map Viewer or Insights for ArcGIS.
+- Perform analysis or big data analytics in Map Viewer Classic or ArcGIS Insights.

 A GIS Server site must be licensed as Standard or Advanced, not Basic, to be designated a hosting server.

 A hosting server is the highest level of integration that can be achieved between a portal and a GIS Server site.

 When exposing a hosting server, closely monitor server resources and usage to ensure the server can bear the load from the portal users.
 If you anticipate many users hosting large numbers of services, you may want to add machines to your site before you configure the hosting server.